smarqoo/davfs2-vsftpd-alpine/README.md

 Additional WebDAV-related configuration properties:
 * `WEBDAV_DIR_NAME`: name for the sub-folder, which will be used for the WebDAV synchronization.
 This folder will be within the `home` of the `FTP_USER` (default value is `webdav`)
+* `WEBDAV_DELAY_UPLOAD`: corresponds to [davfs2's](https://www.systutorials.com/docs/linux/man/5-davfs2.conf/) `delay_upload` configuration property.

+   _When a file that has been changed is closed, mount.davfs will wait that many seconds before it will upload it to the server.
+This will avoid uploading of temporary files that will be removed immediately after closing.
+If you need the files to appear on the server immediately after closing, set this option to 0._.

+   This container's default value is `0`, leading to immediate uploads.

 ## Running